EstiHa/MMU/README.md

 Simulate RAM (client), Hard disc (server) and MMU work when page-fault or page-replacement accure.

-When you first initialize the unit, you choose a replacement algorithm for the MMU (in the ).
+When you first initialize the unit, you choose a replacement algorithm for the MMU (in the CacheUnitService file).

 This project uses Client-Server, OOP (Java), GUI (Swing).